 With Gamut Mapping disabled, as should be used for any grading display, processing will use all CPU threads enabled, making the process considerably faster.

-Even on less powerful PC systems, native LUT generation up to 128^3 should work with no issues, and has been tested on an old i3 CPU, 4 GB RAM laptop.
+Even on less powerful PC systems, native LUT generation up to 2563 should work with no issues, and has been tested on an old i3 CPU, 4 GB RAM laptop.

-3D LUT Size Issues
+3D LUT Size Variations

 The LUT size (LUT Granularity) of any applied LUT also has a direct impact on calibration accuracy, depending on the underlying display issues.
 Therefore displays or LUT boxes with small internal 3D LUT capability can potentially show different calibration accuracy when the ColourSpace LUT is uploaded, if the uploaded LUT is smaller than the LUT generated within ColourSpace.